netcom-rs/netify-agent-json-http-stream/README.md

  Please replace NETIFY_HOST and NETIFY_PORT values so that it matches your environment.

  Default web server port is 8000.
+Path is HOST:PORT/api/v1/dpi/traffic (without trailing slash)

  Pull requests are welcome.